lgmackey/cms-opendata/README.md

 ```
 scram b
 ```
-If you see a line that starts with `>> Building edm plugin `, the .cc file was successfully compiled without errors.
+If you see a message that starts with `>> Building edm plugin `, the .cc file was successfully compiled without errors.
 You can move back up a directory by typing
 ```
 cd ..
 ```